What is agammaglobulinemia in dogs?

 Importance of genetic testing for breeders

-It is particularly important for breeders to learn about genetic testing to minimize the risk of agammaglobulinemia in their breeding lines.
-Through the use of genetic testing, carriers of the mutation can be identified and responsible breeding decisions can be made.
+It is particularly important for breeders to learn about genetic testing in order to minimize the risk of agammaglobulinemia in their breeding lines.
+Genetic testing allows for the identification of carriers of the mutation and enables responsible breeding decisions to be made.

-In addition to genetic counseling, breeders and owners of endangered breeds should pay attention to preventative measures.
-This can be achieved through a targeted selection of healthy parents and regular health checks on the offspring in order to identify possible problems at an early stage.
+In addition to genetic counseling, breeders and owners of at-risk breeds should pay attention to preventative measures.
+This can be achieved through the targeted selection of healthy parent animals and regular health checks of the offspring to identify potential problems early on.

 Care and management in everyday life